gigalixir/gigalixir-cli/docs/source/main.rst

 How to specify which Distillery release, environment, or profile to build
 =========================================================================

+If you have multiple releases defined in :bash:`rel/config.exs`, which is common for umbrella apps, you can specify which release to build by setting a config variable on your app that controls the options passed to `mix release`.
+For example, you can pass the `--profile` option using the command below.

 .. code-block:: bash

     gigalixir set_config $APP_NAME GIGALIXIR_RELEASE_OPTIONS -- --profile=$RELEASE_NAME:$RELEASE_ENVIRONMENT

+With this config variable set on each of your gigalixir apps, when you deploy the same repo to each app, you'll get a different release.

 How secure is Gigalixir?
 ========================